kylejones200/psis_4700_applied_ai/webslides/weekdetail_Ethics-and-Bias-in-AI.md

 ## Summary

-Ethical AI is not optional.
+Ethical AI is not optional
-Bias hides in data and design.
+Bias hides in data and design
 Transparency, accountability, and fairness keep systems safe and trusted

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.